Strange metal in the doped Hubbard model via percolation: Discussion and Outlook

-The goal of this work is to attempt to bridge the gap between the Hubbard model, a well accepted starting point for the analysis of real strongly-correlated system, especially the cuprate high-temperature superconductors, and theories yielding strange-metallic properties, which often lack a clear connection to the microscopic physics of electrons in a lattice.
-We have shown that rewriting the infinite-$U$ Hubbard model in a way that highlights the classical percolation transition occurring in the basis states at hole doping $p_c \approx 0.1854$ motivates a model that exhibits strange-metallic behavior, and has features of a number of different types of theories: it is a large-$N$ model like SYK and its relatives and the cluster size $s$ plays a similar role to the continuous mass spectrum in theories of unparticles.
-The degrees of freedom of this theory originate from extended clusters of electrons in the original real-space electronic basis, and the large number of ``flavors'' in the model are related to the large number of possible shapes for clusters of sufficient size, which are responsible for the critical properties of the percolation transition itself.
-Ultimately, the strange metallic transport of the model is due the scaling properties of these degrees of freedom and the unusual nature of their dynamics.
+One of the broader goals of this work is to bridge the gap between the Hubbard model, a well accepted microscopic starting point for the analysis of real strongly-correlated systems, and theories without quasiparticles developed to study strange metallic behavior, which often lack a clear connection to the microscopic physics of electrons in a lattice.
+We have shown that utilizing the structure of a classical percolation transition in basis states of the large-$U$ Hubbard model motivates an effective model that exhibits a number of key anomalous behaviors, and has features of a number of different types of theories used to study strange metals: it is a large-$N$ model like SYK and its relatives, the cluster size $s$ plays a similar role to the continuous mass spectrum in theories of unparticles, and the important degrees of freedom are those exhibiting critical properties from a doping-driven transition as in theories with a Fermi surface coupled to critical bosons.
+In this theory the important degrees of freedom originate from extended clusters of electrons in the original real-space electronic basis, and the large number of ``flavors'' in the model are related to the large number of possible shapes for large critical clusters near the percolation transitions.
+Ultimately, the non-Fermi-liquid transport of the model is due the scaling properties of these clusters and the unusual nature of their dynamics.

-Though we have not provided a rigorous derivation of the effective theory from the Hubbard model, the ability of the model to recover the transport properties in line with experiments in the cuprates without fine tuning or \emph{ad hoc} additional degrees of freedom and to naturally explain why these properties manifest near $p\sim 0.19$ specifically, suggests that this framework may be relevant for understanding the nature of the cuprate normal state.
-There is much more to be studied about this model, both at the level of the microscopic construction in \cref{sec:clusterbasis,sec:approximations} and in the model action in \cref{sec:modelaction}, most importantly the potential to support superconductivity and other low-temperature phases by including additional perturbations.
+The ability of our effective theory \cref{eq:modelAction} to reproduce several notable phenomenological features associated with the cuprate strange metal without finely tuned parameters or \emph{ad hoc} additional degrees of freedom, and to naturally explain why this behavior would manifest near $p\sim 0.19$ specifically, suggests that it may capture relevant physics of the strange metallic phase, despite the limitations inherent in the assumptions made to develop it.
+There are clear ways to test the validity of the theory and to continue theoretical analysis, both by deeper investigations of aspects of the theory presented here and by extending it, e.g. including additional weaker hopping terms that could couple electrons in different clusters, or by including the exchange interaction.
+Most importantly, these extensions could provide a starting point for analytical studies of superconductivity and other low-temperature phases of the Hubbard model.